migoox/migoox/README.md

 # About me
-I'm 7th semester Computer Science student at Warsaw University of Technology.
-I am interested in gamedev and computer graphics.
+I'm a computer science student at Warsaw University of Technology interested in gamedev and computer graphics.

-## Contact
-- micokoku@gmail.com
+Contact: micokoku@gmail.com